You are here: Urology Textbook > Ureters > Iatrogenic ureteral injury

 Review literature: (Elliott and McAninch, 2006) (Preston, 2000).

-The following urological operations jeopardize the ureter: ureteroscopy, retropubic prostatectomy, simple prostatectomy, transurethral resection of the prostate or bladder, pelvic or retroperitoneal lymphadenectomy.
-Frequent operations of other departments with risk for the ureter are hysterectomy, colon surgery and vascular surgery.
+Urological operations may jeopardize the ureter: ureteroscopy, radical prostatectomy, simple prostatectomy, transurethral resection of the prostate or bladder, pelvic or retroperitoneal lymphadenectomy.
+Frequent operations of other departments with a risk for ureteral injury are hysterectomy, colon, and vascular surgery.

 Signs and symptoms